One-Million-Liter Test Sphere

-The One-Million-Liter Test Sphere—also known as the Test Sphere, the Horton Test Sphere, the Cloud Study Chamber, Building 527, and the “Eight Ball” (or “8-ball”)—is a decommissioned biological warfare (BW) chamber and testing facility located on Fort Detrick, Maryland, USA.
+The One-Million-Liter Test Sphere—also known as the Test Sphere, the Horton Test Sphere, the Cloud Study Chamber, Building 527, and the "Eight Ball" (or "8-ball")—is a decommissioned biological warfare (BW) chamber and testing facility located on Fort Detrick, Maryland, US.
 It was constructed and utilized by the U.S. Army Biological Warfare Laboratories as part of its BW research program from 1951 to 1969.
 It is the largest aerobiology chamber ever constructed and was placed on the National Register of Historic Places in 1977.

 The structure

 The stainless steel test sphere, a cloud chamber used to study static microbial aerosols, is a four-story high, 131-ton structure.
 Its 1 in, carbon steel hull was designed to withstand the internal detonation of "hot" biological bombs without risk to outsiders.
 It was originally contained within a cubical brick building.

 Its purpose was the study of infectious agent aerosols and testing of pathogen-filled munitions.
 The device was designed to allow exposure of animals and humans to carefully controlled numbers of organisms by an aerosol (inhalational) route.
 Live, tethered animals were inserted into the chamber along with BW bombs for exposure tests.
 Human volunteers breathed metered aerosols of Q fever or tularemia organisms through ports along the perimeter of the sphere.